Causes and Consequences of Representational Similarity in Machine Learning Models: Methodology

 \section{Methodology}

-To test the relative effects of dataset and task overlap on downstream representational similarity, we trained numerous models with varying data and task overlap in their training datasets.
-This section describes the techniques used to induce dataset and task overlap and methods for model training and evaluation.
+To test the relative effects of dataset/task overlap on representational similarity, we trained numerous pairs of models with varying data and task overlap in their training datasets, following Figure~\ref{fig:framework_intro}.
+This section describes our techniques to induce dataset and task overlap and methods for model training and evaluation.
 Figure~\ref{fig:splitting algorithms} gives an overview of our task and dataset splitting approaches.